headzoo/deskpro-sdk-react/docs/pages/tutorials/form.md

 ```

 ### Step 2.
 Update the manifest
 Edit the app configuration in _package.json_, which can be found in the app root directory.
 Change the "title" property to "Form Tutorial".
-Each app has a toolbar which displays this value.
+This value will be shown in the app toolbar.

 ```json
 {